- About us

 This process marks at the same time a reality of different professionalization where each device has adapted in isolation to its generational situation and type fires.
 It is necessary to adapt the skills and abilities of the training of extinguishing personnel to the needs of the moment of fire (generation) in order to generate an open fire community.
 Not everyone has the same fires, the same paradox or the same generation.
 Knowing who is who is the key to cross-cutting and operational professionalization in Spain.

 The current system is characterized by presenting a message with a high level of citizen protection (civil protection) against any type of risk.
-Thus, in a generalized way, the protection that every citizen has by right has been established in the global conscience.
-Under these conditions a high percentage of citizens in general, live under a false sense of absolute and total security in which, before a catastrophe that no one imagines for himself, "... it can't happen to me ...", administrations will go to your defense or even avoid it.
+Thus, in a generalized way, the protection that every citizen is guaranteed by right has settled in the global conscience.
+Under these conditions, a high percentage of citizens in general live under a false sense of absolute and total security in which, in the face of a catastrophe that nobody imagines for himself, "... it cannot happen to me ...", the administrations will go in their defense or even avoid it.

 We have already pointed out that today's society lives in urban environments: exactly 80% of the Spanish population.
 But for a few years now, a significant percentage of urbanites have sought an approach to the rural environment, whether in residences far from the urban environment, in second homes or as a recreational-cultural leisure place.
 This motivates a high dispersion of settlements and has created structures in the landscape of the urban-forest interface type, generating a new territory of risk.
 This is more vulnerable, determines the number and type of means necessary, increases the extinction difficulties exponentially and therefore makes the false sense of security more unreal.
 The inability of the devices to cope with extinction in any situation, even the most extreme ones, or the inability to meet all the simultaneous needs that occur are NOT conceived.

-On the contrary, it is understood that these are devices with the capacity and obligation to attend and solve everything, and this excess of confidence in the system motivates the absence of risk awareness.
-When reality suddenly shows that this is not the case ... "the fire was coming to MY field or to my house and nobody came to put it out", the incapacity generates indignation among the population.
+On the contrary, it is understood that these are devices with the capacity and obligation to attend to and solve everything, and this excess of confidence in the system motivates the absence of risk awareness.
+When reality suddenly shows that this is not the case… “the fire was reaching MY field or MY house and no one was coming to put it out”, the incapacity generated outrage among the population.